- Working Papers

 12 May 2023 10 a.m. – 6 p.m.

-The Post-Keynesian Economics Society (PKES), in collaboration with the Institute for Political Economy, Governance, Finance and Accountability (PEGFA) at the University of Greenwich, is organising its 14th annual PhD student conference on the 12th of May 2023, 10:00-18:00 BST.
+The Post-Keynesian Economics Society (PKES) and the Young Scholar Initiative (YSI) Keynesian Economics Working Group in collaboration with the Institute for Political Economy, Governance, Finance and Accountability (PEGFA) at the University of Greenwich, is organising its 14th annual PhD student conference on the 12th of May 2023, 10:00-18:00 BST.
 The conference will be held in person at the University of Greenwich, London.
-Students from the Global South who cannot travel to London will be able to present their work at a dedicated hybrid session with limited spots available.
 The conference gives students the opportunity to present a chapter of their PhD dissertation and receive detailed and structured feedback from a senior researcher from PKES in a friendly environment.

 We invite applications from students who are in a later stage of their PhD and who work on topics relevant to Post-Keynesian and heterodox economics more broadly.
 Amongst others, this includes topics such as inequality and stagnation, the ecological crisis, structural dependencies in the Global South, the care economy and financialisation.
 Submissions should qualify as a novel contribution to the literature and be at the stage of pre-publication.
 We usually do not consider dissertation proposals, literature reviews, or papers based on a master’s dissertations.